oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 5. **Fields:** an array of one or more field definitions, if applicable to BaseType

 * TypeName MUST NOT be a JADN type ([Table 3-1](#table-3-1-jadn-types)).
-* If BaseType is a Simple type, ArrayOf, MapOf, or a Defined type, the type definition MUST NOT include Fields:
+* If BaseType is a Simple type, ArrayOf, or MapOf, the type definition MUST NOT include Fields:
 ```
 [TypeName, BaseType, [TypeOption, ...], TypeDescription]
 ```

 * If BaseType is Enumerated, each field definition MUST have three elements:

 1. **FieldID:** the integer identifier of the field
 2. **FieldName:** the name or label of the field
 3. **FieldDescription:** a non-normative comment